Shared-Reality-Lab/IMAGE-browser/src/hAPI/README.md

 * In the extension settings under the "Advanced Options", turn on Developer Mode and select the "Haply 2diy" option.
 Change the server URL if needed.
 * Obtain an IMAGE rendering of a photograph and check if the list of available renderers in the pop-up window contains a photo audio-haptic renderer.
 If one is not shown, recheck the first three steps, and/or try obtaining an IMAGE rendering for another photograph.
 * Click the "Connect To Haply" button and select the COM port for the Haply device.
 Steadily grasp the 2DIY's knob and click the "START" button to initiate the audio-haptic experience.
 * The audio-haptic experience is equivalent to that shown in [UX diagram] (TODO: link image), i.e., it plays a TTS narration for each segment, followed by a sonified experience of all subsegments within that segment, and then a haptically guided tour of each subsegment with the 2DIY.
-Once all segments are covered, the same process is repeated for objects, grouped and ungrouped [TODO: better explanation].
+Once all segments are covered, the same process is repeated for objects, grouped and ungrouped.
+Subsegments are defined as isolated contours of a segment, as shown in the image below.
+[TODO: better explanation/writing].
 * The Previous, Next, and Stop buttons can be used to navigate back and forth in the interaction, which always follows the pattern:

  ```TTS narration <-> sonification <-> haptic guidance``` (TODO: make image from this)